-The ABZ features a satin finished swamp ash body with a maple neck and fingerboard.
-Its passive electronics nail the traditional ash/maple tone and then some.
+The ABZ features a satin finished swamp ash body with a maple neck and wenge fretboard.
+This provides a warmer tone than the traditional ash/maple combination.
 It’s also the lightest weight of the entire Dingwall line.

 I always thought that my next high-end bass would be an Alembic but as soon as I tried out a Dingwall, I was hooked.
 The fanned frets felt PERFECT from the first run.
 My ABZ has all of the tones I need and is just an absolute joy to play.

 I only went into the shop to randomly try some effects pedals… I came away with an ABZ, the touch and feel of this bass is something out of this world, easy to play and to hold, light as a feather, professionally well made, killer sounds adn looks, how could I leave it hanging in that shop?
 We don’t get many of these, in this town.
 Try one if you can, you’ll see!

 My oh my!!
 A month and a half and this bass has become my no#1 and its getting plenty of wear, oh and these strings!!
 The older they get, the better they play.